FadesereDavid/Meta-Backend-Developer-Professional-Certificate/README.md

 # Meta-Backend-Development-Professional-Certificate

-Meta Back-End Developer Professional Certificate Launch your career as a back-end developer.
-Build job-ready skills for an in-demand career and earn a credential from Meta.
-No degree or prior experience required to get started.

-4.7stars
-719 ratings
-Taught by Meta Staff

-Already enrolled
-21,359 already enrolled

 #Headings Of Course Review

 # COURSE 1

 # Introduction to Back-End Development
-4.8stars
-576 ratings

 Welcome to Introduction to Back-End Development, the first course in the Meta Back-End Developer program.

 This course is a good place to start if you want to become a web developer.
 You will learn about the day-to-day responsibilities of a web developer and get a general understanding of the core and underlying technologies that power the internet.
 You will learn how front-end developers create websites and applications that work well and are easy to maintain.